IsabellaRammala/uhf_scheduler/README.md

 # How to use this software?

 1. Edit the config file 'sband_schedule.cfg'.
-2. Update the LST start time for observing and the UTC date when you want to start observing plus the total session length in hours.
+2. Update the LST time and UTC date when you want to start observing plus the total session length in hours.
 3. Then run the code sband_scheduler.py.

 Dependencies: